marshse/QMEE/assignments/projects.md

 QUESTIONS:

-1. How do mean body condition scores (Wt/(10*SL)^3) vary between the Types [female, nesting male, satellite male, sneaker male] collapsing across years?
+1. How does mean body condition scores (Wt/(10*SL)^3) vary between the Types [female, nesting male, satellite male, sneaker male] collapsing across years?

-2. How do body condition scores change for each Type over the course of the breeding season?
+2. How does body condition scores change for each Type over the course of the breeding season, collapsing across years?

-3. Can we figure out a method that enables us to compare the body condition scores by Type collected over multiple years? (ie, that somehow controls for where there are in that particular breeding season) ex.
+3. Can we figure out a method that enables us to compare the body condition scores by Type collected over multiple years? (i.e., that somehow controls for where they are in a particular point in the  breeding season) ex.
 Can we compare at similar dates each year?
-      Should we correlate with other measurments in this system to compare acorss years? i.e., correlate with water temperatures instead of date?
+      Do spawning cyles follow similar patterns each year?
+      Are spawning cycles each year affected by factors such as water temparature? other factors to consider?